LogoCustom Linear Actuator

 Assign risk class and next action

-Generate usable / caution / redesign states with explicit next-step CTA so output can drive engineering action.
+Generate usable / caution / redesign states with explicit next-step CTA and clearly mark [Pending confirmation / 待确认] where open data is insufficient.

 M1M2M3M4